Operating Systems, Boot Process and File Systems

 The five OS families a digital forensic examiner sees in Indian field practice:

-The boot process is the sequence the machine runs from power-on to a usable OS.
-Every stage writes evidence.
-Knowing the stages in order is what lets an examiner pick the right artifact to support a particular timeline question.
+The boot process runs from power-on to a usable OS across six distinct stages.
+Each stage writes its own evidence, and knowing the stages in order allows the examiner to identify the correct artifact for a given timeline question.

-When an imaged disk lands on the examiner's bench, the first byte range read is the partition table.
+When an imaged disk reaches the forensic workstation, the first byte range read is the partition table.
 On an MBR disk, that is LBA 0: 446 bytes of boot code, then a 64-byte partition table (4 entries of 16 bytes each), then the 0x55AA signature.
 On a GPT disk, LBA 0 holds a protective MBR (a single dummy entry covering the disk) for backwards compatibility, then LBA 1 holds the GPT header, and a backup GPT sits at the end of the disk.

 | Property | MBR | GPT |